Considering all your digital marketing priorities, fixing a 404 error page might seem not to be worth it… and yet you shouldn’t ignore it.

 How Do I Fix 404 Errors?

-It’s important to note that you should be careful with bulk 301 redirects for 404 error pages.
+Note that you should be careful with bulk 301 redirects for 404 error pages.

-A popular fix is to use 301 redirects to send all pages with broken links to the home page.
+2. Using 301 redirects to send all pages with broken links to the home page.
 The issue with this approach is that Google may not transfer the value, reputation, and authority (aka link equity or ‘link juice’) of your old URLs to the new ones.
 It’s also best practice to redirect to pages sharing similar topics.

 Note that there are plugins that can create 301 redirects for all of your site’s broken links.